Priception/Halo-Online-DMR-for-Halo-3-Weapon-Assets/README.md

 2. **Paste** the assets into the root directory of your Editing Kit.
 3. Navigate to `data\priception\sound\weapons\dmr`.
 4. Run `Sound_Import.bat` to import all weapon sounds.
+5. Navigate to `/data/ui/hud/`.
+6. Run `Hud Import.bat` to import all HUD elements.